Top 10 Dragons in Yu-Gi-Oh

 Which dragon do you prefer?

-Today's entries represent the cream of the crop, but with so many lethal dragons around, we're bound to cover more impressive winged reptiles in the future, especially with the advent of Link monsters.
+Today's entries represent the cream of the crop, but with so many lethal dragons around, we're bound to cover more impressive winged reptiles in the future, especially with the advent of powerful link monsters like Firewall Dragon.

-For now, feel free to vote for your favorite dragon, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Konami's next monster expansion, vote for your favorite dragon and I'll see you at our next Yu-Gi-Oh countdown!

 Questions & Answers